lrleon/samsung/README.md

 data**.
 Please be very careful with this because the scripts do not validate this condition.

-### Key in hand

-The file run_analysis contain several functions.
+See codeBook.md file in order to precise details about the columns naming and the data finally extracted.

+### Turnkey solution

 What you probably want most is the routine:

-   get.and.clean.samsung.data <- function(filename = "samsung-tidy.txt")
+   get.and.clean.samsung.data(filename = "samsung-tidy.txt")

 which performs all described above (merge test an train sets, extract means and std's and averages them) ans saves the result in filename.